butteredcorn/Express-Documentation/docs/express-app-example/create-app.md

 Essentially this API is returning an object with several properties, notably a data property that is housing our meme objects that are stored in an array.
 The reason why the 'body' is so long, because it stores so many meme objects.

-## Step 4 - Parsing Out the Data and Preparing it to be Sent Out
+## Section 4 - Parsing Out the Data and Preparing it to be Sent Out

 Now that we can see what we are getting when we call the request function, let's prepare it for our server.